sdevikar/cpp/udemy_modern_cpp/notes/constexpr.md

 constexpr int i = 10;
 int arr[i];

-// But the above is no different than the following for this specific case: const int i = 10;
+// And the above is *no* different than the following for this specific case: const int i = 10;
 int arr[i];